AudiencePrincipal classTeacher leaderTeacher

 Leading Pedagogy focuses on improving and building the capabilities and confidence of school leaders to deepen teachers’ pedagogical knowledge.

-You will leave with a better understanding of how to establish a school culture that strives to enhance the quality of teaching practice to improve student outcomes.
+You will leave with a better understanding of how to establish a school culture committed to enhancing the quality of teaching practice to improve student outcomes.

 Leading Pedagogy supports the 'Excellence in teaching and learning' priority area of the Framework for Improving Student Outcomes (FISO).

-- 1 middle leader responsible for leading a team/school initiative.
+- a classroom teacher responsible for leading a team/school initiative.

 Leading Pedagogy is structured around 4 learning modules: